 Workplace Dynamic

 Parents may face discrimination in the workplace or struggle to balance work and parenting responsibilities.
-While non-parents may feel like they are expected to pick up the slack when parents have to take time off work or leave early to care for their children.
+While non-parents may feel like they are expected to pick up the slack when parents have to take time off work or leave early to take care of their children.

 As a matter of fact, employers and colleagues also play a role in how parents and non-parents are treated in the workplace.